-Last spring, a mutual friend invited us to his home for dinner, and we got to talking—about how Alex created educational curricula for urban development, and how Joel was a journalist who had moved into user experience and adult education—and we realized we both had one common goal:
+Last spring, a mutual friend invited some folks to his home for dinner, and we got to talking—about how Alex created educational curricula for urban development and the rest of the team’s varied skillset—and we realized we both had one common goal:

 To use our skills to make learning relevant and fun.